kelienzo/MyWeather/README.md

 ## Getting Started

-* Clone the repository git clone https://github.com/kelienzo/DigiMart.git
+* Clone the repository from the master branch git clone https://github.com/kelienzo/MyWeather.git
 * Open the project in android studio
 * Resolve any configuration issues and allow the project to build.
 * Run the app on your preferred emulator or device.